cdegroot/evrl/_posts/2018-02-21-pair-programming.markdown

 promotes collective code ownership and learning.
 But remember, these people were sitting in a single room _and_ were very disciplined about their pairing practice.
-Over the years, I practiced "good pairing" a lot and it is great fun - I'm not saying it makes economic sense because it's fun though ;-).
+Over the years, I practiced "good pairing" a lot and it is great fun - I'm not saying it makes economic sense, but it certainly is a fun way to work.
+It's very intense as well, and hard to keep up for long.

 It goes something like this:

-* You walk to a shared workstation, either specifically setup, or a new user login with a simple IDE.
-In Smalltalk, this was simpler as the IDE and the runtime are pretty much inseparable and teams would heavily modify the IDE during a project but this would be run through the same mechanism as "production" code; everybody therefore ran the exact same IDE.
+* We walk to a shared workstation, either specifically setup, or a new user login with a simple IDE (and let's hope that you both agree on Qwerty vs Dvorak).
+In Smalltalk, this was easy as the IDE and the runtime are pretty much inseparable and teams would heavily modify the IDE during a project but this would be run through the same mechanism as "production" code; everybody therefore ran the exact same IDE.
 Not having to hunt for keyboard shortcuts and menu locations is hugely important when you're trying to write code;
-* You look at the task at hand, and probably break it down in little steps;
+* We look at the task at hand, and probably break it down in little steps;
 * The first little step gets implemented as a test by (say) me - the test fails, of course;
 * I smile and hand the keyboard to you, and you go to work on fixing the test, thinking out loud; I reflect on what we're doing.
-One person is thinking tactically (are we doing the thing right), the other person more strategically (are we doing the right thing);
+One person is thinking tactically ("are we doing the thing right?"), the other person more strategically ("are we doing the right thing?");
 * You fix the test, we decide the code is ok, nothing to refactor, so you write the next test, when it shows red, bounce the keyboard back to me and I start writing code;
 * Ad Infinitum.
-Usually I'd like to couple this with a [Pomodoro](https://francescocirillo.com/pages/pomodoro-technique) (25 minute code time, 5 minute break) rythm with longer breaks every two or three pomodori.
+Usually I'd like to couple this with a [Pomodoro](https://francescocirillo.com/pages/pomodoro-technique) (25 minute code time, 5 minute break) work rhythm with longer breaks every two or three pomodori.
+This is an intense way of working and regular breaks help.

 The requirements here are: we have a common shared IDE, we have the same worktimes, and we can bounce the keyboard between us.
 From my